Kechuuu/EBYTE-NAS/README.md

 - Easy-to-use interface for configuring LoRa modules
 - Support for various LoRa settings and parameters
 - Real-time updates and feedback
+## Installation

+To install and set up the app, follow these steps:

+1. **Clone the Repository:**

+2. **Navigate to the Project Directory:**

+3. **Install Dependencies:**

+4. **Run the Application:**

+## Usage

+Once the application is running, follow these steps to configure your LoRa module:

+1. Connect your LoRa module to the computer.
+2. Open the application in your browser.
+3. Follow the on-screen instructions to configure your LoRa module.

 ![main](https://github.com/Kechuuu/EBYTE-NAS/assets/117384007/9de86482-bc48-4058-a702-e1f61cd3596c)